*It is strongly recommended that you be evaluated by a hand specialist to ensure you are getting the correct splints for your needs*

 For any style IP joint splints:

 Please note that not all sizes are not available in all metal types, therefore measured sizes MUST be converted to US ring size with the above conversion chart to be sure that your size is available in your desired metal.
-Providing measurements instead of US ring sizes may result in a delay with your order.
+Providing measurements instead of US ring sizes may result in a delay with your order or cancellation if the size is not available in the selected metal type.

 Please contact me before purchasing if you are looking for splinting solutions for nodes in the IP joints.
 Sizing for nodes can be more complicated due to the difference between the joint itself and the surrounding finger, and in some cases severe nodes cannot be splinted because of this size difference.